10 tips for life after your studies

 Have you been living in a dormitory up until now?
 Would you like to move in with a significant other?
 Have you moved to a new city for work, or moved back to your home town?
 Have a chat with our partners at Lån og Spar Bank to see what opportunities are available to you, or contact your municipal government to see if residence consultancy services are offered.

-No. You should start thinking about it now.
+By no means!
 The sooner you start saving, the more money you'll have to live the life of your dreams when you retire.
 Get an overview of your pensions at pensionsinfo.dk.
 Or, sign up with the pension fund for masters and PhDs, MP Pension.

 One of the nice things about transitioning from student life and student grants to working is the higher income you'll have.
 But, as you leave student life, you'll also be saying goodbye to student discounts — though not at DM, where you'll continue to pay the same affordable rate for a year after you graduate.
 At Lån og Spar Bank , your DM membership grants you a special discount plan and advice on how to manage your budget.